- Opéra in 5 acts

 Bert Coules, writer of the BBC radio series starring Clive Merrison, goes one better, and ends the Canon with a plug for Meyerbeer.
 If you’ve enjoyed these mysteries, why not try some exciting, melodramatic French operas?
 (Someone was obviously a fan; “The Noble Bachelor” opens with the Catholic women’s litany from Act III of Les Huguenots.
 Startled?
 I nearly fell off my cross-trainer.)
 Surprisingly, the BBC’s Dr. Watson has not heard of Meyerbeer.
 In the 19th century, this would have been like not knowing who Beethoven or Wagner were.

 The opera is set in 1572, on the Massacre of St Bartholomew’s eve.
 30,000 Huguenots (French Calvinists) were killed across France on the orders of Catherine de Medici’, the queen mother.
 The French princess Marguerite de Valois plans to bring peace to the warring Catholic and Huguenot factions by marrying Raoul de Nangis (Huguenot) to Valentine (Catholic), just as she will marry the Protestant Henri de Navarre.
 But the Princess’s well-intentioned intervention only makes matters worse: Raoul believes Valentine is the mistress of the Comte de Nevers, angrily rejects the proposal, and publicly insults Valentine.
 Raoul learns his mistake far too late.
-The French Catholics slaughter the Huguenots by the thousand; the fanatical Comte de Saint-Bris, Valentine’s father, organises the conspiracy.
+The fanatical Comte de Saint-Bris, Valentine’s father, organises the massacre; the French Catholics slaughter the Huguenots by the thousand.
 Raoul’s servant Marcel marries the lovers only moments before Saint-Bris’s assassins kill them all.
 (In Lofti Mansouri’s Sydney production, Saint-Bris starts to cross himself, then stops in horror, realising his faith has made him into a monster.)

 Robert-le-Diable (1831) had made Meyerbeer into a European sensation overnight; Les Huguenots was an even greater success.
 It was the first work to be performed at the Paris Opéra more than a thousand times; the millennial performance took place in 1906, 70 years after the work premiered.
 It was performed worldwide, often in local translation, sometimes in revised, politically safe librettos (I Guelfi ed I Ghibellini, Die Anglikaner und die Puritaner).